Host an EU2U Training

 - Intro covers the basics about contemporary Europe and the European Union.

 - The rest of the presentation is tailored to suit your needs.
-You have space below to write about your interests.
-Previous topics covered include Brexit, the Refugee Crisis, Trade, Nationalism, etc.
+You have space in the request form to write about your interests.
+Previous topics covered include Brexit, the refugee crisis, trade, nationalism, etc.